racket/racket/racket/src/cs/README.txt

          works.
 For example "demo/regexp.ss" runs the regexp matcher on a few examples.
 To run "demo/*.ss", use `make *-demo`.

- other *.rkt - Racket scripts like "convert.rkt" or comparisions like
+ other *.rkt - Racket scripts like "convert.rkt" or comparisons like
          "demo/regexp.rkt".
 For example, you can run "demo/regexp.rkt" and compare the reported timing to "demo/regexp.ss".